aroucadi/evermore_app/recall-mvp/docs/PRODUCT/03_opportunity_definition/assumption_mapping_canvas.md

-# Recall Assumption Mapping Canvas
+# Evermore Assumption Mapping Canvas

 ---

 ## Purpose

-This canvas maps the key assumptions underlying Recall's product and business model.
+This canvas maps the key assumptions underlying Evermore's product and business model.
 Assumptions are categorized by risk and importance to guide validation priorities.

 ---